pangteckchun/cv-keypoint-detector/README.md

 To exit the environment when you have completed your work session, simply close the terminal window.

 # Changing the work to suit your needs
 Notebook **2.
-Define the Network Architecture.ipynb** & **models.py** are where the main changes should be made to tailor it your needs:
+Define the Network Architecture.ipynb** & **models.py** are where the main changes should be made to tailor them to your needs:
 a. **models.py** - defining the CNN architecture or layers

 b. **2.
 Define the Network Architecture.ipynb** - try out different loss functions and optimisers, hyper-parameters for batch_size, learning rate, epoch_size to train and test your CNN architecture.

-There are already various **2.
-Define the Network Architecture-XXX.ipynb** notebooks which has experimented with different loss functions, optimisers and hyper-parameters.
+There are various **2.
+Define the Network Architecture-XXX.ipynb** notebooks which have experimented with different loss functions, optimisers and hyper-parameters.
 You may look at the results of those and gain an inituiton of what else to change to suit your needs or improve the accuracy further.